lynkfox/The-Bridge-Keeper/README.md

 * Loop counters were off by 1 number.
 * Several times used = instead of == in If statements ..* and learning that, unlike C# or Java, being a loosely interpreted scripting langauge, having questionNumber=4 in an if statement WILL change the var.
+* the debuging (due to simple problems as commented) ended up using console.log to follow the questions and numbers.
+Good experience in logging for debuging purposes.

+## Future Plans for next branch

+* Modal popups instead of alerts.
+* In page interaction.
+* Better handling of answers
+* move to its own file, call script in page.